c-v-pop/to-do-list/README.md

 4 Install NPM dependencies:
 npm install

-5 Copy the .env.example file to .env and configure your database.
+5 Rename the .env.example file to .env and configure your database.

 6 Generate an application key: php artisan key:generate